How to get a business loan in South Africa

 Once you’ve submitted your full application you can expect to wait an average of two months for approval.
 Even after receiving notification that your application is successful, you’ll still need to wait a further period of time to actually receive your money.

 Banks also usually require collateral to secure the loan.
 This can be an issue for small and medium-sized businesses that don’t have sufficient assets or collateral to secure financing.

 Your bank representative can help you with the first steps for applying for a loan.
 But if you need financing in a hurry or want to avoid all the paperwork, a traditional business loan may not be the best option for your business.

 Asset finance, vehicle finance, revolving credit and overdrafts

 Banks can offer special financing for specific needs.
-If your business needs a large piece of machinery or specialised vehicle, you could look into asset finance.
-This finance will be specifically for an asset needed in your business – this could include heavy machinery, or a specialised vehicle.
+If your business needs a large piece of machinery or specialized vehicle, you could look into asset finance.
+This finance will be specifically for an asset needed in your business – this could include heavy machinery or a specialized vehicle.

 An overdraft is another option for small amounts of funding.
 Overdrafts are generally relatively small and may not be enough financing for a business’s needs.

 Similarly, revolving credit is a rolling line of credit linked to your business banking account.
 You can use it to continuously borrow up to a set amount.
 While a revolving credit facility is convenient, it probably won’t offer business owners in need of funding enough money for their needs.

 If you want to know how to get revolving credit, an overdraft or asset finance, speak to your bank about their range of finance products.